 Plain language helps you convey complex information.
 Your readers understand and get what they need quickly, with fewer questions and less confusion.
+As a government, using plain language will help you improve your services, forms, and public information.

 Benefits of plain language: